karlwbrown/security-playbook/README.md

 common security risks.
 By considering these, teams can help raise visibility of some risks and avoid others.

-This is an early stage resource that will be added to regularly.
+This is an early stage resource.
+As it evolves further it will be moved into a GitBook or some other form to make navigation easier.

 ## Project Goals